optcom-org/optcom/README.md

 * 0.2.0 : Complete refactoring of v0.1.0 and new features
   * 0.2.1 : Bug fix of v0.2.0
   * 0.2.2 : Clear user interface
+* 0.3.0 : Change of License + all OS support

 ## Hosting